 ALEKS access is required.
 Register for ALEKS at www.aleks.com.
-Your Course ID is: M6EV3 - D446TAll assignments are due the day before of the corresponding unit test.
+Direct link to your class ALEKS page will be available on CANVAS.
+ALEKS assignments are due the day before of the corresponding unit test.

 Method of Instruction:

 MDC Live: Lectures.